Back to all events listing

 SolarSpeeder - The Race:

-Competitors will race simultaneously in set heats (number or competitors to be determined based on number of competitors entered), with all the SolarSpeeders starting at or behind the starting line.
-Each competitor will aim their own SolarSpeeder towards the target opening, and when given the signal, will release it and leave it to self-activate.
-After it finishes its run, the SolarSpeeder’s distance from the target opening will be noted by the judges, and removed from the platform as soon as possible to make way for any remaining SolarSpeeders.
+Competitors will race consecutively, with all the SolarSpeeders starting at or behind the starting line on roughly the same point.
+Each competitor will aim their own SolarSpeeder towards the finish line, and when given the signal, will release it and leave it to self-activate.
+After it finishes its run, the SolarSpeeders' time will be recorded.